 Project Process.
 The process for Section 204 projects begins after a non-federal sponsor requests Corps of Engineers assistance under the program.
 When funding is available, the Corps of Engineers prepares a feasibility study, beginning with an estimate of the overall scope and cost of the study and a determination of whether the project is in the federal interest.
 The feasibility study formulates alternatives to achieve the restoration, evaluates the environmental effects of the alternatives, documents the project requirements, and provides a scope and cost estimate for project implementation.
 If the feasibility report recommends a plan for implementation, the Corps of Engineers prepares detailed project plans and specifications and obtains any required federal permits.
 The Corps of Engineers then manages construction of the project by a private contractor.

 Cost Sharing Requirements.
 Cost sharing is based on the increase in cost of the ecosystem restoration project compared to the cost of disposal of dredged material without the ecosystem restoration project.
 Only the increased cost above the cost of the disposal option that would have been implemented without ecosystem restoration (referred to as the Base Plan) is cost shared.
 The Corps of Engineers funds the study and design.
 A non-Federal sponsor must contribute 35 percent of the cost of construction above the cost of the Base Plan, and 100 percent of the cost of operation and maintenance of the ecosystem restoration project.
+The Federal per project expenditure limit is $10 million.
 The sponsor is credited the value of real estate necessary to implement the project.
 The sponsor cannot receive credit for work in kind under this program.

 The feasibility study and design is Federally funded.